learn-co-students/dc-web-111918/25-js-scope/README.md

 Goals:
 1. How many cereals in our data?
-2. How many different manufacturers?
-3. All cereals by a manufacturer
+2. All cereals by a manufacturer
-4. Sort by highest rating
+3. Sort by highest rating
-5. Highest rated per manufacturer
+4. Highest rated per manufacturer
-6. Sum of ratings
+5. Sum of ratings
-7. Average rating
+6. Average rating
-8. Length of name
+7. Length of name
-9. Sorted by length of name
+8. Sort by length of name

 Generalizing:
-- Filter by any key / value pair
+- Sum by any key
-- Sort by a key
+- Average by any key
-- Average by a key
+- Sort by any key
 - Highest by a key
 - Highest by a function
+- Filter by any key / value pair

 ### Variables scope